Allergy Injections (Allergy Shots)

 Allergy injections, more formally known as Subcutaneous Immunotherapy and less formally as allergy shots, have been the staple to allergy immunotherapy for over 100-years since its technology was first discovered by Leanard Noon and John Freeman in 1911.

 At our offices, we schedule allergy injections once a week.
-During these encounters, patients can expect to see an allergy nurse face-to-face, receive one to three injections (depending on how many allergies you have), and to wait 20-minutes afterward to make sure no adverse reactions occur.
+During these encounters, patients can expect to see an allergy technician face-to-face, receive one to three injections (depending on how many allergies you have), and to wait 20-minutes afterward to make sure no adverse reactions occur.
 The process is simple and easy.
 Allergy injections are recommended on a weekly basis for the first 36-months of treatment.
 This includes both a build-up phase and a maintenance phase.
 Most patients start to see relief 3- to 6-months into treatment and the full effect of immunotherapy can be expected by 15-months.
 Once patients reach 36-months of treatment, injections then regress to every other week, then every third week, then once a month, and then full discontinuation.
 Most patients stop immunotherapy between three and five years.
 We would expect allergy relief for possibly up to a decade afterward.

 Children can undergo allergy injections as well.
 We delay testing and treatment until children are at least five years old.